Jarvis-Consulting-Group/jarvis_data_eng-C-CalvinNguyen/core_java/grep/README.md

 There may be issues with the Java Heap and throwing OutOfMemoryExceptions when the java heap is too small for a large file.
-For example, we tested it by setting the Java Heap to 5MB, and the Shakespeare.txt file was 5.2-5.5MB, and it should throw the OutOfMemoryExceptionwhen reading the file.
+For example, we tested it by setting the Java Heap to 5MB, and the Shakespeare.txt file was 5.2-5.5MB, and it should throw the OutOfMemoryException when reading the file.
 To fix this, we can parse the file in chunks using Streams and BufferedReader with a specific buffer size.